feldera/feldera/docs/tutorials/writing-sql.md

     age     INT,
     present BOOLEAN
 );
-CREATE VIEW Adult AS SELECT Person.name, Person.age FROM Person WHERE Person.age > 18;
+CREATE MATERIALIZED VIEW Adult AS SELECT Person.name, Person.age FROM Person WHERE Person.age > 18;
 ```

 Statements need to be separated by semicolons.